mbeaudru/yarn-workspaces-peerdeps-resolution/README.md

 ## The issue

-We want to be able to dev on *package-a* while it is linked in *project-a* and all have the same results than in prod.
+We want to be able to dev on *package-a* while it is linked in *project-a* and always have the same results than in prod.

 - *package-a* belongs to the workspace and has a **peerDependency** on **log-version ^1.0.0**
 - *package-b* and *package-c* belongs to the workspace and both have a dependency on **log-version@1.0.0**